Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Preliminaries

-where $|\cdot|$ denotes the determinant.
-However, evaluating the determinant and the inverse in (\ref{loglik}) poses a substantial challenge for scientists dealing with large sample sizes and irregularly sited locations, involving $O(n^{2.81})$ steps (see, e.g., \citealp{aho1974design}).
+Evaluating the determinant and the inverse in (\ref{loglik}) poses a substantial challenge for scientists dealing with large sample sizes, involving $O(n^{2.81})$ steps (see, e.g., \citealp{aho1974design}).
 Traditional algorithms such as Cholesky decomposition have a complexity of $O(n^3)$.
 This challenge has prompted scientists to explore new statistical methodologies for conducting inferences.